electron/electron/docs/api/net.md

 Returns `ClientRequest`

-Create a `ClientRequest` instance using the provided `options` object.
+Create a `ClientRequest` instance using the provided `options` object which is directly passed to the `ClientRequest` constructor.

 ## Class: ClientRequest